 Certain cities, like San Francisco and Seattle, may offer higher pay, too.
 Additionally, big tech companies and banks often have higher salaries since they rely heavily on data science and need top-notch scientists and analysts.

 Take this free quiz to find out what career is right for you!

 Job Outlook for Data Scientists

-Even as data scientists become more in demand, it’s crucial to remember: “data science is a rapidly evolving field, and it is important to stay up to date with the latest tools, techniques, and trends.” says Djuric.
+Even as data scientists become more in demand, it’s crucial to remember that “data science is a rapidly evolving field, and it is important to stay up to date with the latest tools, techniques, and trends,” says Djuric.

 To stay ahead of the curve, successful data scientists should expect to continually learn and explore new and emerging technologies.

 Additionally, because data science exists in both the tech and business spaces, there are some ways that machine learning systems and artificial intelligence (AI) will create paths for non-data scientists to assume data science roles.

 “The easier the tools become as a facilitation for data cleansing, analysis, machine learning and visualization, the more opportunity there will be for non-data scientists to occupy these roles,” says Ugrinsky.

 This means that there could be more room in the future for professionals with very different backgrounds and skill sets to work in data science.
 New career paths into and out of data science roles may develop as the data and business landscapes shift.